manigalinux/deeprey-linux-OS/README.md

 # deeprey-linux-os
-Deepry linux OS include environment (docker) and scripts for build Debian OS, with minimal GUI (Xorg) environment using for running OpenCPN as kiosk application.
+Deeprey linux OS include environment (docker) and scripts for build Debian OS, with minimal GUI (Xorg) environment using for running OpenCPN as kiosk application.

 ## Environment
 Scripts are written and tested on Debian 12 (bookworm) OS.
 If you use different version of Debian or other GNU/Linux distribution then scripts should be running inside virtual docker container.